JAForbes/z4/goals.md

 # Goals

-There are some goals I wanted to hit when writing Z4, and explains some of the reasons I've worked on this for so long instead of using other available options.
+There are some goals I wanted to hit when writing Zed, and explains some of the reasons I've worked on this for so long instead of using other available options.

 ## Cached queries